wezm/wezm.net/v2/content/about.md

 This site is built with the [Zola] static site compiler and [the source code][src] is published on GitHub.
 I have some other websites as well: you can read more about my operating system adventures on [bitcannon.net].
 I maintain a custom-built link blog at [linkedlist.org](https://linkedlist.org/).
-Finally I have a retro themed website hosted at home on a LattePanda single board computer.
+Finally, I have a retro-themed website hosted at home on a LattePanda single board computer.
 It's a lot of fun to work on and is an ode to late 90s and early 2000s websites and the computers we used to make them:<br><http://home.wezm.net/~wmoore/>.